springworks00/csc369-final-project/README.md

 ### Role 3
 Combine the code of Roles 1 and 2, writing all the other RDD glue code/data re-formatting.
 Get the inputs and print the outputs.
-Make the whole program work, and be sure the code is fully understandable.
+Make the whole program work, be sure the code is fully understandable, and make use of key functions we learned in class where possible.

 ### Role 4
 Setup the project, bring all the code together onto the server with no bugs, comment the code (just enough to help him grade),